ininicho/blog/content/stories/loneliness-pandemic.md

 date: 2020-10-04
 image: placeholder-22
 title: Loneliness Pandemic
-description: the pandemic brings a lot of stress to the world. it's a time of great uncertainty and uncertainty, but also a time of great loneliness.
+description: The pandemic brings a lot of stress to the world.
+It's a time of great uncertainty and uncertainty, but also a time of great loneliness.
 ---

 ::story-layout